benvanik/node-airplay/README.md

 Obtain devices using the browser API:

-    var device = browser.getDevices()[0];
-    // all devices that come out of getDevices are already ready
+    // Get all ready devices
+    var allDevices = browser.getDevices();
+    // Grab a device to play with
+    var device = allDevices[0];

 *TODO* At some point, you'll be able to connect directly:

     var device = require('airplay').connect('hostname', port);
     device.on('ready', function() {
-      // ready to accept commands
+      // Ready to accept commands
     });

 If you are done with the device, close the connection (note that this will stop